Polyfiller/polyfiller-catalog/README.md

 1. Fork the one
 2. Create a topic branch
+3. Read about file structure above
-3. Make your commits
+4. Make your commits
-4. Write the tests and run `grunt test`
+5. Write the tests (for new functionality)
-4. Run `grunt build`
+6. Run `grunt test`
-5. Submit Pull Request once Tests are Passing
+7. Submit Pull Request once Tests are Passing

 ### License